jnet99/jnet99.github.io/README.md

 Tutoring.html

 1. Steps to Organize the Files
+		 a.
 CSS Files: Move all CSS files into the css/ directory.
+     b.
 Image Files: Move all image files (e.g., .png, .jpg) into the images/ directory.
+     c.
 Java Files: Move all Java files into the java/ directory.
+     d.
 HTML Files: Leave all HTML files in the root directory of the project.

 2. Open the Project:
+     a.
 Open the project folder in any code editor of your choice.
+     b.
 Open the home.html file in your browser.